 Also known as the American Jackal and the Prairie Wolf, the coyote, Canis latrans, is a medium-sized canine native to North America.
-It is smaller than its close relative and largest extant member of the genus Canis, the grey wolf, although it is larger than the Old World golden jackal.
+It is smaller than its close relative and largest extant member of the genus Canis, the gray wolf, although it is larger than the Old World golden jackal.

 The coyote’s traditional range was limited to the deserts and prairies of North America, however as the United States expanded across the continent in the 1700s and 1800s the larger apex predators (cougars, bears, and wolves) keeping coyote populations in check were eradicated.
 Today, the coyote is found across the United States and has expanded its territory southwards throughout Mexico and into Central America as well as northwards into almost all of Canada.
 In 2013, coyotes were sighted in eastern Panama, across the Panama Canal from their home range.